 Some believe fibromyalgia could be classified as an autoimmune disease because many of the symptoms overlap with those of autoimmune disorders.
 But without sufficient evidence showing that fibromyalgia produces autoantibodies or causes harm to surrounding tissues, it’s difficult to prove this claim.

 Discovering the cause of fibromyalgia might allow doctors to find improved preventive measures and better treatment options focused on alleviating pain symptoms.
 Read on to learn more.

-In autoimmune disorders, the body begins to attack itself as the immune system mistakenly identifies healthy cells as a dangerous virus or harmful bacteria.
+In autoimmune disorders, the body begins to attack itself as the immune system mistakenly identifies healthy cells as dangerous or harmful bacteria or viruses.
 In response, your body makes autoantibodies that destroy healthy cells.
 The attack causes damage to tissues and often inflammation at the affected site.

 Fibromyalgia doesn’t qualify as an autoimmune disorder because it doesn’t cause inflammation.
 There also isn’t any sufficient evidence indicating fibromyalgia causes damage to bodily tissues.

 Fibromyalgia is difficult to diagnose because its symptoms are similar or associated with other conditions, including some autoimmune disorders.
 In many cases, fibromyalgia can occur simultaneously with autoimmune disorders.

 Some autoimmune disorders and fibromyalgia have similar symptoms and characteristics.
 It’s not uncommon to have fibromyalgia pain and an autoimmune disease at the same time.
 This can make it confusing when considering if fibromyalgia is an autoimmune disease.